Coronary Angiography: A Heartbeat Away from Better Care

 Advances in Coronary Angiography

-Technological advances in imaging and catheterization techniques have significantly improved the safety, accuracy, and accessibility of coronary angiography.
-Some innovations include:
+Technological advances in imaging and catheterization have significantly enhanced the safety, accuracy, and accessibility of coronary angiography.
+Key innovations include:

 A. CT Coronary Angiography (CTA)

-CTA is a non-invasive alternative to traditional coronary angiography.
-It uses computed tomography (CT) imaging to create detailed 3D images of the coronary arteries, reducing the need for catheter insertion.
+CTA is a non-invasive alternative to traditional catheter-based coronary angiography.
+It uses computed tomography to generate detailed 3D images of the coronary arteries, reducing the need for catheter insertion and minimizing procedural risks.

 B. Fractional Flow Reserve (FFR)